BlueHatbRit/scaffold/README.md

 ## Documentation

-All documentation can be found on the [project wiki](https://github.com/BlueHatbRit/scaffold/wiki), this includes API documentation, manual installation guides, and an explanation of some more powerful features.
+All documentation can be found on the [website](https://bluehatbrit.github.io/scaffold/), this includes API documentation, manual installation guides, and an explanation of some more powerful features.

 ## Contributing